berdav/snappy-fox/README.md

 done
 ```

-And it will extract all your cache files in the
+it will extract all your cache files in the
 `/tmp/extracted-cache-whatsapp` directory.